I joined the army at 17. If you were feeling down you kept it quiet.

 And when you come out, that is why it’s very difficult to settle into public life.

 LB: It makes complete sense, it’s such an extreme change.

-LB: We have to think about the homelessness problem in the UK at the moment and it’s diabolical isn’t it?
-It’s horrific.
+LB: The homelessness problem in the UK is diabolical isn’t it?

 That’s why my organisation calls itself ‘Invisible Cities’ – to show that people aren’t invisible.

 It’s tough when someone’s been on the streets for a while.

 I worked with a guy recently for six months.
 We got him into a flat,

 And about four weeks later, I was walking down Oxford Road and he was sitting on the streets.